Public Art and Sustainability Initiative

 Ilana Altman (she/her)

-Prior to joining The Bentway team, Ilana worked for a number of notable design firms including Studio Daniel Libeskind and Diller Scofidio + Renfro in New York and KPMB Architects in Toronto.
+Prior to joining The Bentway team, Ilana worked on a number of educational, residential and cultural projects for a series of notable architectural firms including Studio Daniel Libeskind and Diller Scofidio + Renfro in New York and KPMB Architects in Toronto.
 She has led the curation and design of exhibitions and installations at the SFMOMA, the Museum of Arts and Design in New York, and the Art Gallery of Ontario.
 Additionally, she has worked closely with artists to realize public art installations for Toronto’s Nuit Blanche.
-In 2014 Ilana founded the Artful City, a Toronto collective that aims to advance public art research, policies, and imaginations.

 The Centre for the Sustainable Practice in the Arts (CSPA)